-With the sweeping 2017 tax reform, it is more important than ever for practitioners to stay updated on the changes affecting pass-through entities used by their business clients and employers, and this enlightening course delivers that information.
-You will learn invaluable knowledge, strategies, techniques, innovative tax-planning concepts, income-generating ideas, and other planning opportunities available to S corporations, partnerships, LLCs, and LLPs.
+This year practitioners need to keep abreast of tax changes affecting pass-through entities used by their business clients and employers, and this enlightening course delivers that information.
+You will learn invaluable strategies, techniques, innovative tax-planning concepts, income-generating ideas, and other planning opportunities available to S corporations, partnerships, LLCs, and LLPs.
+Continually updated for developments.

-- Impact of the Tax Cuts and Jobs Act on S corporations and partnership entities
+- Continued, updated guidance on the impact of the TCJA on S corporations and partnership entities

 - Selected Practice and Reporting Issues: What’s new?

-- A review of the key cases, rulings, and tax law changes affecting S corporations, partnerships, limited liability companies, and limited liability partnerships
+- A review of recent cases, rulings, and tax law changes affecting S corporations, partnerships, limited liability companies, and limited liability partnerships

-- Impact of the net investment income tax on the owners of pass-through entities, and planning for potential repeal
+- Impact of the net investment income tax on the owners of pass-through entities

-- Review of the year’s most important business tax cases, revenue rulings, PLRs, etc.
+- Review of the most important business tax cases, revenue rulings, PLRs, etc.

 - Understand the major issues on which taxpayers and the IRS are in conflict

-- Understand how tax reform affects planning for pass-throughs
+- Understand how COVID-19 legislation impacts planning for pass-throughs

 All tax practitioners, both those working in public accounting as well as those in private industry, who need the latest information on tax changes affecting their business clients or employers